andres-tran/yurieai/README.md

 - `gpt-5` — highest quality, best reasoning
 - `gpt-5-mini` — balanced quality/speed
 - `gpt-5-nano` — fastest and cheapest
-- `gpt-image-1` — image generation

-Use `gpt-image-1` through the `/api/images` endpoint, which calls the OpenAI Images API.
-It returns a base64-encoded PNG in the `image` field.
+- Image Generation — generate images through the `/api/images` endpoint, which uses the OpenAI Responses API with the image generation tool and returns a base64-encoded PNG in the `image` field.

 ## Production Deployment